Maintenance Technician I & II

 Work Hours: Hourly; As Assigned

-Benefits: Eligible for Medical, Dental & Vision Benefits, Paid Time Off (PTO), Illness/Injury Leave, Holiday Pay, Family Membership to Recreation Center, PERA Retirement, Worker’s Compensation, EAP (Employee Assistance Plan)
+Benefits: Eligible for Health, Dental, Vision and Life Insurance, PTO, Illness/Injury Leave, Holiday Pay, Family Membership to Recreation Center, PERA Retirement, Workers’ Compensation, EAP (Employee Assistance Plan)

 Position Summary: